armourcraft/Crossbar/README.md

 	- Bed Leveling: Manual for 12V version, Inductive Probe for 24V version
 	- Firmware: Klipper (recommended), will also run Marlin

-### Build Tips
+## Build Tips
+There are 2 versions of the Y Carriage to choose from.
+- 12v Y Carriage
+	- Use this if you are going to reuse a RepRap PCB heated bed
+- 24v Y Carriage
+	- Use this if you are going to source your own MIC6 heat bed plate

+There are 2 versions of the Bed Plate to choose from.
+- Bed Plate
+	- This is the recommended bed plate for the 24v Y Carriage
+- Bed Plate with stops
+	- This is version has two M2 threaded holes in the rear to help align the flex plate quickly.
+	- UNTESTED!
+Use at your own risk.

+Warming!
+Not all 2040 rails are made the same.
+If you source 2040 rails that have holes too large for M5 screws, please use the STLs in the "M6_Rails" folder, as they are designed for the larger M6 screw size.

+### BOM
 The BOM is currently under development and will be released here once finished.

 ### User Mods
 There are several user mod STLs in the [Mods](https://github.com/armourcraft/Teensy/tree/main/Mods) directory.

 ### Contributers
 If you would like to contribute to the development of this project, please let me know.
 I'm no perfessional engineer, so I could use all the help I can get.